lenhardt-its/ansible-collection-core/roles/haproxy/README.md

 An Ansible Role that install and configure HAProxy.

-We want this role as simple, configurable and interoperable as possible.

 ## Role Variables

 Available variables with defaults values are defined in `defaults/main.yml`.